modi-yash/Oscar-Registration-Notifier/README.md

 This is not at all endorsed by Georgia Tech, and use of this is of your own volition.
+All risks you take by using this app are not of the publisher's responsibility.

 # Requirements
 You will need: